Bunyaville Conservation Park

 There are no rubbish bins so you will need to bring bin bags with you and take your rubbish home.
 A lovely creek that meanders its way through the right side picnic area and alongside the left-hand side picnic area and kids will love exploring it.
 Ensure there is adequate supervision around the water and read the signs for safety information.

 Bushwalking at Bunyaville Regional Park

 There are two bushwalking tracks that can be accessed from the picnic area:

 This is a pleasant bushwalk for kids of all ages with a boardwalk and interpretive signs to read along the way.
 If you’re lucky, you may spot a koala or pademelon.
 There’s plenty of other wildlife to look out for too, including cockatoos and kookaburras.

 Follow this track through the forest and you’ll forget that you’re not far from the city and surrounding suburbia.
 Stop and listen to the birdsong, feel the breezes and breathe in the smell of the eucalyptus trees.

 Horse riding and mountain bike riding is also permitted on the shared trail network that runs through the park.
-See the Bunyaville Regional Park map for details.
+There is als the opportunity to take the dog (on lead) on the shared network) See the Bunyaville Regional Park map for details.

 Bunyaville Environmental Education Centre